Geography of Dominica: Geology

 Dominica's rugged surface is marked by its volcanic past.
 Rock formations are mainly volcanic andesite and rhyolite, with fallen boulders and sharp-edged protrusions peppering slope bases.
 The light- to dark-hued clay and sandy soils, derived from the rocks and decomposed vegetation, are generally fertile and porous.
 Only a few interior valleys and coastal strips are flat enough for soil accumulations of consequence, however.
 Although scores of mostly mild seismic shocks were recorded in 1986, volcanic eruptions ceased thousands of years ago.
 Sulfuric springs and steam vents, largely concentrated in the central and southern parts of the island, remain active, however.
-One of the largest springs, Boiling Lake, is located in the national park.

 Dominica is water-rich with swift-flowing highland streams, which cascade into deep gorges and form natural pools and crater lakes.
 The streams are not navigable, but many are sources of hydroelectric power.
 Trafalgar Falls, located near the national park, is one of the most spectacular sites on the island.
 The falls consists of twin waterfalls known as the mother and father or the Mama and the Papa.
-At the base of each waterfall are natural pools.
-Locals and tourists alike come here to enjoy the water.
-At the base of the Papa fall a natural hot spring can also be found which heats a portion of its pool.
-The principal rivers flowing westward are the Layou and the Roseau, and the major one emptying eastward is the Toulaman.
-The largest crater lake, called Boeri, is located in the national park.
-There are 83 "significant" waterways on the island out of a total of 365 with also includes rills and brooks.